 September 28, 2017–January 7, 2018

-Drawing on a Revolution presents both early and recent drawings, dioramas, sculptures, and videos by Marcel Dzama across three rooms at La Casa Encendida.
+Drawing on a Revolution presented both early and recent drawings, dioramas, sculptures, and videos by Marcel Dzama across three rooms at La Casa Encendida.

-Each room in the exhibition corresponds to works in different media.
-The first room presents drawings ranging from Dzama's earliest portrayals of animals and humans to more recent works based on the theme of "revolution."
-The second room is devoted to the artist's sculptural projects, including costume designs and puppets.
-In the third room, a screening of the video work Une danse des bouffons (A Jester’s Dance) (2013) is accompanied by a storyboard for the film in Spanish—including graphite drawings of every character and scene—that has been created specially for this exhibition.
+Each room in the exhibition corresponded to works in different media.
+The first room presented drawings ranging from Dzama's earliest portrayals of animals and humans to more recent works based on the theme of "revolution."
+The second room was devoted to the artist's sculptural projects, including costume designs and puppets.
+In the third room, a screening of the video work Une danse des bouffons (A Jester’s Dance) (2013) was accompanied by a storyboard for the film in Spanish—including graphite drawings of every character and scene—that was created specially for this exhibition.

 In a new zine launched at the 2017 edition of Printed Matter's LA Art Book Fair, Marcel Dzama and Raymond Pettibon turn their distinctive artistic collaboration to address recent political events.
 This 36-page full-color zine includes drawings, collages, comic strips, and protest posters.
 The result is the artists' personalized version of a political pamphlet filled with vibrant, vocal responses to topical subject matter.
 Dzama's Instagram account features images of some of the works, posted directly from the studio as he and Pettibon were making them.